isomerpages/govtech-corp/media/technews/_posts/2019-04-19-post-How tech is changing the way Singapore manages parks and gardens.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="How tech is changing the way Singapore manages parks and gardens" src="/images/technews/how-tech-is-changing-the-way-singapore-manages-parks-and-gardens-part1.png">
 </div>
-<h3>Find out how technology is changing the way parks and gardens are maintained and start learning more about our green spaces through mobile apps.</h3>
+<p>Find out how technology is changing the way parks and gardens are maintained
+and start learning more about our green spaces through mobile apps.</p>
 <p>With a global reputation for being a biophilic City in a Garden, Singapore
 goes to great lengths to balance nature and rapid urbanisation.
 Built-up as the city state may be, it boasts more than 3,347 hectares of nature